performant-software/Neatline/README.md

 Neatline is a geo-temporal mapping application that makes it possible to plot any _collection of things_ - objects, events, places, people, concepts, or imaginative topologies - on maps and timelines, accompanied by a built-in interface for presenting long-format interpretive text that is tightly coupled with the representations of the objects in space and time.

 By design, the software is completely agnostic about the original structure of the data that is being represented, and about the structure of final interpretive representations of the data in the exhibit.
-The geographic footprint of an object can be depicted by any arbitrary shape or collection of shapes on the map, and the temporal footprint can be rendered as a point in time, a span of time, or a rising and falling gradient across a time interval that captures uncertainty or inherent ambiguity across a time interval.
+The geographic footprint of an object can be depicted by any arbitrary shape or collection of shapes on the map, and the temporal footprint can be rendered as a point in time, a span of time, or a rising and falling gradient that captures uncertainty or inherent ambiguity across a time interval.

 Once data is plotted in space and time, the representations of a given object on the two major "axes" is tightly coupled.
 As a user interacts with the map or the timeline, the other viewports in the exhibit automatically update to reflect the current focus of the block that is being directly manipulated.

-This combination of maps, timelines, and long-format interpretive text makes it possible to gracefully represent large, complex, and heterogeneous collections of concepts that would otherwise be difficult box into the limiting confines of simple x-y geographic coordinates and hyper-specific timestamps.
-Neatline is designed to make is possible to capture the interpretive freeplay and fuzz that fuel humanistic narrative and argument.
+This combination of maps, timelines, and long-format interpretive text makes it possible to gracefully represent large, complex, and heterogeneous collections of concepts that would otherwise be difficult box into the limiting confines of simple x-y geographic coordinates and second-specific timestamps.
+Neatline is designed to make is possible to capture the interpretive freeplay and fuzz that form the bedrock of humanistic narrative and argument.

+Neatline is the best tool for these kinds of use cases:

+    * You want to create an interactive exhibits that "attaches" biographic information about the signatories on the Declaration of Independence to a high-resolution image of the actual document.
+The map annotation tools make it possible to draw precise, translucent outlines around the signatures on the document, and the WYSWYG text editor can interactively display long-format biographies and pictures as the user interacts with the outlines on the image.